Spencer Le Marchant: Early life

 Born in Edmonton, London, Le Marchant was educated at Eton College and was a member of the London Stock Exchange.
 He served as a councillor on Westminster City Council from 1956.

 Political career

 Le Marchant unsuccessfully contested Vauxhall, a London safe seat held by the Labour Party's George Strauss since its formation in 1950, at the 1966 general election.
-He was elected to the House of Commons as Member of Parliament for the marginal Derbyshire constituency of High Peak at the 1970 general election, and held the seat until he retired from Parliament at the 1983 general election.
+He was elected to the House of Commons as member of parliament for the marginal Derbyshire constituency of High Peak at the 1970 general election, and held the seat until he retired from Parliament at the 1983 general election.
 He was appointed Comptroller of the Household when Margaret Thatcher came to power in 1979.

-Le Marchant received note in Thatcher's memoirs as "famous for his intake of champagne", 6 foot and 6 inches tall, and "could be heard booming out the result" when the then Labour government lost a motion of confidence by one vote, causing the 1979 general election.
+Le Marchant received note in Thatcher's memoirs as "famous for his intake of champagne", 6 foot and 6 inches tall, and "could be heard booming out the result" when the then Labour government lost a motion of no confidence by one vote, causing the 1979 general election.